Neeraj-Kondaveeti/Projects/UberDataAnalysis_ML_Project/README.md

 ## Overview

 This project focuses on analyzing Uber trip data to extract valuable insights, implement machine learning models, and create interactive dashboards for visual exploration.
-It incorporates advanced features such as geospatial analysis, sentiment analysis, cost analysis, and predictive modeling, making it an ideal showcase for a master's-level resume project.
+It incorporates advanced features such as geospatial analysis, sentiment analysis, cost analysis.

 ---